Testing events

 1. After contract deployment we created the spy with spy_events cheatcode.
 From this moment all events emitted by the SpyEventsChecker contract will be spied.

-2. We have to call fetch_events method on the created spy to load emitted events into it.
+2. We have to call get_events method on the created spy to fetch our events and get the Events structure.

 4. If the event is emitted by calling self.emit method, its hashed name is saved under the keys.at(0) (this way Starknet handles events)